harmpter/companion.home-assistant/docs/apple-watch/apple-watch.md

 <img src='/assets/ios/watch-config.png' alt="Watch cofniguration screen" />

 :::info requirements
 The Apple Watch integration requires watchOS 8.
-In order to install watchOS 8 you must have an Apple Watch Series 3 or newer.
+In order to install watchOS 8 you must have an Apple Watch Series 3 or later.
 You can identify your Apple Watch model [here](https://support.apple.com/HT204507).
 :::

 ## Complication types